Hero image

 5 Resources

-Save 50% with our Metacognition Resource Pack for Computer Science Teachers.
+Save 50% with our Metacognition Resource Pack for Biology Teachers.
 It’s ideal for: Enhancing metacognitive strategies Improved metacognitive reflection & awareness Increased learning power It is of particular interest to department heads looking to improve pedagogy across their team or individual teachers looking to develop their use of metacognition in lessons.
 This resource pack includes: Over twenty metacognition reflection worksheets Five metacognition knowledge hunt lessons Subject specific resources.
 We’ve also included six free bonus metacognition resources in this pack!
 All resources are designed for KS3 & KS4 students.
 Check our our other metacognition downloads at globalmetacognition.com You can download our largest bundle, designed for whole-school metacognition initiatives, here!
 All resources are copyrighted by and distributed on behalf of The Global Metacognition Institute.
 51șÚÁÏ Adam Godwin (2019)

 godwin86godwin86